justinmiller24/whosball/README.md

 * The foosball can be controlled by, at most, one row at a time.
 ```

 Assuming these 3 conditions are met, the Automated Foosball Table will attempt a DEFENSIVE strategy first, followed by an OFFENSIVE strategy, followed by a HOLDING pattern.
-At a detailed level, this looks like the following:
+At a high level, this looks like the following:

 > Defense
 ```
-1. Respond to foosball moving towards our goal
+* Respond to opponent's shot on our goal.
-2. Position players in optimal defensive position
+* Position players in an optimal defensive position.
 ```

 > Offense
 ```
-3. Take direct shot on opponent's goal
-4. Pass ball towards offensive row
+* Pass foosball towards our offensive row.
-5. Take shot on goal
+* Take shot on opponent's goal.
 ```

 > Holding
 ```
-6. If neither player is in control of the ball, pause and use a timer to determine next step
+* If neither player controls the foosball, pause and set timeout to determine the next step.
 ```